 Identity theft and other mistakes can really throw your financial life into disarray, so it’s crucial that you keep up with your reports.

 Your credit reports include all the details on your credit accounts, both current and closed.
 The reports track payments and other information for every loan, credit card and line of credit you have.

 Your credit score, on the other hand, is a number based on your credit history and activity.

 How To Get Your Credit Reports From AnnualCreditReport.com

 If you’re looking to get your credit reports from all three major credit reporting bureaus (Equifax, Experian and TransUnion), your first stop should probably be AnnualCreditReport.com.
 It’s important to review all three reports, because they may not all contain the same information.

 By law, you are entitled to one free copy of your credit report from each of the bureaus each year and this site is the only place authorized by the federal government to give you access to all three at once.

-(Editor’s note: Equifax, Experian, and TransUnion are offering free weekly credit reports through April 2021 due to the coronavirus pandemic.)
+(Editor’s note: Equifax, Experian, and TransUnion are offering free weekly credit reports through 2022 due to the COVID-19 pandemic.)

 In order to get your reports, you will need to provide some personal information — including your Social Security number — select the reports you want, and then request and review each report.
 If you have access to a printer, you can print your reports for viewing later.